COVID-19 Vaccine Information for Massachusetts

 - We require that the designated adult present a valid form of ID and their insurance card, if possible.

-If you live, work, or study in Massachusetts and are at least 12 years of age, call 833-469-0764 to schedule an appointment.
+If you live, work, or study in Massachusetts, call 978-946-8409 to schedule an appointment.
 If you are over 65 years of age, please make sure you bring your red and white Medicare card along with all of your insurance cards when you come for your vaccine.
+Details for our new clinic location at 25 Marston Street in Lawrence are below.
+The clinic at South Lawrence East Elementary School closed on August 14, 2021.

 Emergency Authorization Use Forms: